 - feelings of deja vu, or repeating an experience

-in the stomach, changes in heart rate, or goose bumps
+- unpleasant sensations, such as a rising feeling in the stomach, changes in heart rate, or goose bumps

 - hearing, smelling, tasting, or feeling things that aren’t there, or sensory hallucinations, such as flashing lights, tingling sensations, or thinking sounds are muffled when they’re clear

 Complex partial seizures

 The symptoms of complex partial seizures depend on which part of the brain the seizures affect.
 These seizures affect a larger region of the brain than simple partial seizures.
 These seizures cause a change in consciousness or awareness, which can include a loss of consciousness.
 These seizures usually last about 1 to 2 minutes.

 The signs and symptoms of complex partial seizures may include: